pesterhazy/laravel-bench-env/readme.md

 ## Setup

-This repository holds everything you need to run the benchmarks.
+This repository holds everything you need to run the benchmarks on EC2.
 You only need to be able to spin up an EC2 instance, as well as the required credentials to SSH into that instance.

 ## Instructions